Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you plan your next trip to Greece!

 Astarte Villas – Istar Villa with Tennis Court.
-Located in a green area just 10/15 minutes far from Zakynthos town or Laganas, this is an amazing 4 bedrooms villa, great for a group of up to 8 persons.
+Located in a green area just 10/15 minutes away from Zakynthos town or Laganas, this is an amazing 4-bedroom villa, great for a group of up to 8 persons.

 Strofilia Stone Residences, is perfect for a family as it has a children’s playground and BBQ facilities, and is just 50 m from Climati Beach.
 The stone-built property offers self-catering accommodation with a balcony overlooking the Ionian Sea.
 What I love about it, is its large garden full of olive trees❤️.